akhoury/nodebb-plugin-ubbmigrator/README.md

     nbb: {
         resetup: {

-            // to run: node app --setup={...} with setupVal below
-            // !!!!
-IMPORTANT !!!
-THIS WILL FLUSH YOUR NodeBB Redis Database

-            // ALSO turning this false will resume where it left off, meaning if something crashes, just turn this to false
-            run: true,

-            // the stringified object to be passed to --setup
+            // the stringified object to be passed to NodeBB's 'node app --setup={...}'
             setupVal:  {
                 'admin:username': 'admin',
                 'admin:password': 'password',